 Place fresh raspberries into a champagne flute, layer in all ingredients, and stir gently

-MOCKTAIL Double Pomegranate Soda
+Double Pomegranate Soda

 - 3 oz.
 Stirrings® Pomegranate Mixer

 - 1 oz.
 Stirrings® Authentic Grenadine (Made from Pomegranates)